Jiten28/Plant-Disease-Detection/README.md

   ```bash
   pip install keras
   ```
-  Use: High-level API for neural network construction and training.
+  Use: High-level API for constructing and training neural networks.
   ```python
   from keras.models import load_model
   ```